 Triangulation is Not Necessary for Normal Decision-Making

 Most decisions do not require triangulation.
 The usual combination of common sense and the consultation of various authorities will work for most decisions.
 However, the more critical a decision is, the more that it represents a critical fork in the path of your life road, the more convinced you are that it is the one right, true and best choice, the more important it is to have as broad a range of relevant input as possible.
-Certainly obtaining perspectives that are more likely to represent the priorities of life itself is wise and cannot hurt.
+Certainly, obtaining perspectives that are more likely to represent the priorities of life itself is wise and cannot hurt.
 There is nothing that says you cannot disregard or over-rule the opinions of such sources.

 This is indeed the human predicament, so go easy on yourself!
 Set goals that are realistic, find a support community of other IDL students, Coaches, Practitioners or Teachers, and take baby steps up the mountainside.
-There is a lot of help available in the posts on this site, at DreamYoga.Com., “Friends of IDL” on Facebook, and in the various books about IDL.
-Waking Up provides a good overview of a dream yoga, an integral life practice, that stands the tests of time.
+There is a lot of help available in the posts on this site, as well as at DreamYoga.Com., “Friends of IDL” on Facebook, and in the various books about IDL.
+Waking Up also provides a good overview of a dream yoga, an integral life practice, that stands the tests of time.